ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-hardware.rst

 Motors with encoders
 ====================
 Brushed Motors with quadrature encoders(two pin output) are recommended for Balance Bots.
-There is no restriction on using brushless motors, additional quadrature encoders will have to be added to run any mode other than Hold and Manual.
+There is no restriction on using brushless motors, but additional quadrature encoders will have to be added to run any mode other than Hold and Manual.
 Stepper Motors and motors that use UART/I2C interface are not currently supported.

 Gear backlash is a problem with many geared dc motors and this can badly affect stability of Balance Bots.
 It is recommended to use motors that are specified to be zero-backlash or have very less backlash.